thegrommet/thegrommet.github.io/_posts/2017-11-24-estimates-a-new-point-system.md

 All of these we estimate using unitless numbers, trying to relate them to similarly rated tasks in the backlog and previous work.
 We sum them, and then round up to the nearest fibonacci number.

-At the moment we're not rating bug tickets, but I think this schema would work better for bug tickets (with extra points for uncertainty handling some of the uncertain nature of bug investigation)
+At the moment we're not rating bug tickets, but this schema should work better for bug tickets (with extra points for uncertainty handling some of the uncertain nature of bug investigation)

 This has had several interesting effects in our team.